dcunited001/dcunited001.github.io/_posts/2017-11-01-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

 am I so passionate about learning math that is out of my reach?
 Because each new tool opens new worlds to me.

-Shape analysis is like the artistic application of discrete differential geometry.
+Shape analysis (and computational geometry) is like the artistic application of discrete differential geometry.
 There is grueling emphasis on algorithm composition towards performance, possibility and parity of artistic vision.
 This is the stuff that Pixar movies were made of.
 Especially during the 90's, you can notice (certain) artifacts constraining artistic expression in CGI and video games.
 These apparent artifacts aren't precisely visible but moreso descend from 3D artists adapting their style of expression to fill in expanding range of technological possibility.
 The tools, interfaces and rendering methods (used by) Pixar and Dreamworks, represent the pinnacle of 3D technology and 3D expression.
 You can see how the range of possibilities expanded, by inferring how and why artists limited their expression styles and object design to hide technological limitations.

+#### Example Papers:

 ### [What Is Duff's Device?](#what-is-duffs-device)